Marco Scandella: Buffalo Sabres

 After seven seasons with Minnesota, Scandella (alongside Jason Pominville and a 2018 fourth-round pick) was traded to the Buffalo Sabres on June 30, 2017 in exchange for Tyler Ennis, Marcus Foligno and a third-round pick.

 Montreal Canadiens

 Entering the final year of his contract in the 2019–20 season, Scandella contributed with three goals and nine points in 31 games.
 On January 3, 2020, Scandella was traded to the Montreal Canadiens in exchange for a 2020 fourth-round pick.
 He scored his first goal for the Canadiens on February 8 in a 2–1 overtime win against the Toronto Maple Leafs.

 St. Louis Blues

 On February 18, 2020, Scandella, after only one month with the Canadiens, was traded on to the St. Louis Blues in exchange for a 2020 second-round pick and 2021 conditional fourth-round pick.
 Scandella made 11 regular season appearances with the Blues, registering 1 assist, before the season was suspended due to the coronavirus pandemic.

 On April 16, 2020, the Blues signed Scandella as an impending free agent to a four-year, $13.1 million contract extension.

+After going unsigned during the 2024 offseason, Scandella confirmed his retirement from professional hockey on October 27, 2024.